October 9, 2024

 The influencers’ content featured Samsonite luggage and the hashtag #TakeWhatsYours.
 Audiences really engaged with the videos — comment sections showed viewers relating to the content and asking about the featured luggage.

-During the campaign, the number of new users visiting shop.samsonite.com rose by 97% and branded searches for Samsonite increased by 78%.
+While running the influencer marketing campaign, the number of new users visiting shop.samsonite.com rose by 97% and branded searches for Samsonite increased by 78%.
 Samsonite also gained 35,000 new followers on TikTok.

 In its earnings report for Q3 2022, Samsonite said that sales for its luggage and for the company’s other brands like Tumi surpassed pre-pandemic sales (Q3 2019) for the first time.
 The strong sales reflected people’s eagerness to travel again, as well as the success of Samsonite’s marketing efforts during the quarter, including the “Take What’s Yours” campaign.